andyydz/Cybersecurity-Writeups/README.md

 ## Goal

-To become a SOC Analyst and develop strong practical cybersecurity skills through hands-on labs and continuous learning.
+My goal is to become a SOC Analyst by continuously improving practical cybersecurity knowledge through hands-on labs and real-world learning.

 ---